Loading...

 Practice Mindful Eating

-Eat slowly and savor your meal.
-This can help your body efficiently manage glucose levels.
+Eat slowly and savor your meal to give your body time to properly process and regulate glucose levels.

 healthspan-mbl